orzechowskij92/PanelCA/README.md

 # PanelCA
-This is source code of my diploma thesis wrote in C# using MS Visual Studio 2015 IDE.
+This is source code of my diploma this is wrote in C# using MS Visual Studio 2015 IDE.

 Whole project depends on communication via RS-232 (the basic functionality is stored in module PanelCA/Com.cs), which has to controll specified functions of digital-to-analog converter module (based on MCP4725 chip) conected to AVR Atmega 32